duelj/design-manual/ui-toolkit/sidebar_prefooter.md

 <div class="content-67 content-first">

 #### When to use
-* This is an optional atom that is used to title a grouping of similar posts within a slug
-* Useful when multiple related pages on the site need to be shown and are organized by their relatin to the pages main content.
+* When a specific, static piece of content and call to action needs to be displayed in the sidebar.
+* When a static list of links or specific related posts need to be displayed in the sidebar.

-#### When to use something else
+#### When other options are better
-* When all of the content are posts and can be dynamicall populated.
+* When all of the content is posts that can be dynamically populated.
-* When there are multiple posts in the same category type being used.
 </div>

 <div class="content-33 content-last">